 On the left navigation pane, select More > Tables.

 Search for your table and select your business process flow table.

 In the Data Expressions group, select Forms.

 Select your lookup data step from the Tree view, and then check Disable most recently used items.

 Limitations of using business process flow tables

-- If a solution includes a business process flow table, the business process flow table must be manually added to the solution before you export it.
-Otherwise, the business process flow table will not be included in the solution package.
-More information: create and edit tables.
+If a solution includes a business process flow table, the business process flow table must be manually added to the solution before you export it.
+Otherwise, the business process flow table won't be included in the solution package.
+To learn more, go to create and edit tables.

-- Adding the process table to a model-driven app may result in limited functionality.
-Learn more about creating and editing business process flows.
+Adding the process table to a model-driven app may result in limited functionality.
+To learn more, go to creating and editing business process flows.